 Prairie Lakes AEA is one of nine Iowa Area Education Agencies that provide services to every student in every school in every Iowa county.
-Prairie Lakes AEA is located in north central Iowa, and is the result of a merger between Lakeland AEA & Arrowhead AEA in 2003.
+Prairie Lakes AEA is located in north central Iowa.
 Our area stretches across 14 counties (Calhoun, Clay, Buena Vista, Dickinson, Emmet, Greene, Hamilton, Humboldt, Kossuth, Palo Alto, Pocahontas, Sac, Webster & Wright) from the Minnesota border down to the Highway 30 area; and across from Interstate 35 to Highway 71.
 Our 8,000 square mile area is larger than the states of Delaware (2,489), Connecticut (5,543) and Rhode Island (1,545), and is comparable to New Jersey (8,721).

-Over 32,500 students attend the schools we serve and we partner with about 3,500 educators.
-(We define educators who works with kids – superintendents, principals, teachers, janitors, bus drivers)
+Over 32,000 students attend the schools we serve and we partner with about 3,500 educators.

 While we have physical office space in eight communities, our 230 staff members also have work space in local schools.
 It’s not uncommon for our folks to work in public libraries, restaurants…anywhere they can find free Internet access.